ErykMikolajewicz/reasoning_benchmark/README.md

 Chess is a particularly good test because:

-- **Objective Evaluation**: The position on the board can be easily and objectively evaluated by a chess engine.
+- **Explainability**: The position on the board can be easily and objectively evaluated by a chess engine.
+Furthermore, it is not difficult to find a chess player who will analyze the games and spot mistakes and missed opportunities.
 - **Demanding Tasks**: The benchmark is demanding and poses a real challenge for LLMs.

 ---